10 Best Things to Do in Tarragona, Spain

 If you are even a little bit interested in modern art, you should definitely take a look at the Museu d’Art Moderna de Tarragona (called “MAMT”).
 In addition to different exhibitions, you can see the famous Tapis de Tarragona by Joan Miró, behind which there is a touching story.

-In 1966 Miró’s only daughter had a serious car accident near Tarragona, but was saved and was treated in a Tarragona hospital.
-Grateful for the efforts of all involved, Miró donated his work “Tapis de Tarragona” to the Red Cross of Tarragona in 1970, which is now on display at the MAMT.
-The carpet was knotted by Josep Royo, with whom Miró then also made other tapestries for special locations.
-One of these carpets (and the largest) hung in the World Trade Center in New York until its destruction on September 11, 2001.
+In 1966, Miró’s only daughter had a serious car accident near Tarragona, but was rescued and treated in a hospital in Tarragona.
+Grateful for the efforts of everyone involved, Miró donated his work “Tapis de Tarragona” to the Red Cross of Tarragona in 1970, which can now be seen in the MAMT.
+The tapestry was knotted by Josep Royo, with whom Miró went on to create further tapestries for special locations.
+One of these tapestries (and the largest) hung in the World Trade Center in New York until its destruction on September 11, 2001.

 By the way, admission to the MAMT is free!